labyrinthinesecurity/silhouette/README.md

 ### Allowed ranges

-desired_cilhouette supports the following ranges for Write, Action and Read permissions:
+Currently, desired_silhouette supports the following ranges for Write, Action and Read permissions:
-- For Write permissions: non-superadmin (so 600 or below), above or equal to resource group (so 300 or higher)
+- For Write permissions: non-superadmin and below management group (so 400 or less), above or equal to resource group (so 300 or more)
-- For Action permissions: above or equal to resource group (so 30 or higher)
+- For Action permissions: below management group (so 35 or less) above or equal to resource group (so 30 or more)
-- For Read permissions: above or equal to resource group (so 2 or higher)
+- For Read permissions: below management group (so 3 or less) above or equal to resource group (so 2 or more)

 ### Minimized roles
 condensate.py will generate a couple of JSON files fine-tuned by the desired_silhouette parameter: